agastyapatri/House-Price-Modeling/ReadMe.md

 2. Working Age Population (Age 15 - 64) (`LFWA64TTUSM647S`)
 3. Population (`POPTHM`)
 4. Unemployment Rate (`UNRATE`)

 ## **3. Modeling**
+The above features were sampled monthly from 1st January 1987 to 1st September 2022.
+They were combined into a single dataset, with the Case Shiller Index as the target variable.
+The final Dataset has 429 samples, each with 7 features `(429 x 7)`.

-For the purpose of building a Model which is trained on the data,
+For the purpose of building a Model which is trained on the data, I created LSTM network with the following architecture:

-Finally, for training, the following network is used
+``RNN(``

+``  (lstm): LSTM(7, 24, num_layers=20, batch_first=True)``

+`` (fc1): Linear(in_features=24, out_features=12, bias=True)``

+``  (activation): ReLU()``

+`` (fc2): Linear(in_features=12, out_features=1, bias=True)``

+``)``

+* This network was fed the monthly data, with historical context length of 2 years.
+This was done to capture macro level economic activity which might affect the Case Shiller Index.

+* For training, the Adam Optimizer was used with a **learning rate initiated at 0.0001** and the training was done over **50 epochs**.

+* The network was trained on the 429 samples, and achieved a **Mean Squared Error of 3.12942**.

 ## **3. Results**
-_What have the methods achieved?_

-### **3.1 Univariate Analyses**
-_This subsection breaks down the relationship of each of the above 9 factors and the CSI._
+_This section breaks down the relationship of each of the above 7 factors and the CSI._
-1. The Per Capita Real Disposable Personal Income (RDPI) is positively correlated with Home Prices.
+1. **The Per Capita Real Disposable Personal Income (RDPI)** is positively correlated with Home Prices.
 This is a measure of how much more people can spend on housing, and the more they can spend to service a mortgage, the higher the house price will be pushed.

-### **3.2 Multivariate Analysis**
+2. **The Working age population (Age 15-64)** is positively correlated with home prices.
+A large working age population implies a larger population with steady employment and incomes.
+This would result in a larger demand for housing.
+3. **Population** is also positively correlated with demand.
+4. **Unemployment Rate** is negatively correlated with home prices.
+This negative correlation appears to be nonlinear, however.

+5. **New Builds:** A higher amount of new construction is negatively correlated to home prices, as it is indicative of a higher rate of supply.
+6. **Number of Sales:** A large number of sales is indicative of how many units are leaving the market.
+A higher number of sales is positively correlated with Home prices.

+For detailed plots of the distributions, please check `figures-results/images/`.

 ## **Directory Structure**